 Time Off: We don’t have an official time off policy.
 Naturally, we appreciate knowing about any absences at the beginning of your stint so that we may plan to fill in.
-We rely on our crew and your commitment to helping our farm run.
+We rely on our crew and your commitment.

 Sick Time: When you’re sick, please let us know and please don’t work if it’s contagious.
 If health circumstances arise that cause you to miss more than 3 days of work during our short season due to illness, there will need to be some discussion as to whether the crew membership is the right situation for you at this time.
 You do not need to make up work for sick days.

 Personnel & General Policies:

 Drugs and Alcohol: Illegal drugs are not permitted on the farm property at any time.
-It is unacceptable to work while under the influence of alcohol or drugs (well, an occasional beer if we’re working late).
+It is unacceptable to work while under the influence of alcohol or drugs.

 Customer Interactions: One Drop Farm is a business and we depend on our customers for our livelihood.
 All crew members must present well and be professional, polite, and helpful to all people who come to the farm.
 Crew members are often the first face of the farm folks see and this interaction can form the basis of their opinion of our farm.